Sound of Urchin

-The Sound of Urchin (Sound Of Urchin / SOU / TSOU / Urchin) is a musically diverse "outsider arena-rock" band from Brooklyn, New York and New Hope, Pennsylvania.
-SOU is known for their eclectic songs, for energetic, spontaneous live shows, and for their heavy touring schedule.
+The Sound of Urchin (Sound Of Urchin / SOU / TSOU / Urchin) is a musically diverse "outsider arena-rock" band from Brooklyn, New York, and New Hope, Pennsylvania.
+SOU is known for its eclectic songs, for energetic, spontaneous live shows, and for its heavy touring schedule.

-Band History
+Band history

-The Sound of Urchin's debut E.P. was released on lead-singer/drummer Tomato’s own independent label, Steven Records.
+The Sound of Urchin's debut EP was released on lead-singer/drummer Tomato’s own independent label, Steven Records.

 After further developing their style and sound, they signed to major label RCA Records and began working with Dean Ween of Ween.
 From 2000 to 2002, the band released two E.P.’s, The Orange E.P. (produced by Dean Ween) and the Jack And Diane E.P. (produced by Keith Cleversley of Flaming Lips and Hum fame), and their first full-length album, You Are The Best (produced by Keith Cleversley), on RCA Records.
 In 2002, the band made a video for their song "Scary Skull Eyes".
 It was directed by Lorin Finkelstein and featured on MTV2’s 120 Minutes.

 In 2005, The Sound of Urchin's second full-length album The Diamond was released on Hybrid Recordings, and produced by Fountains Of Wayne's Adam Schlesinger, and mixed by Chris Shaw.
 The independent label is led by former A&M Records label head Al Cafaro and legendary concert promoter John Scher.
 SOU performed their best-known song from 2005, "There Are People In The Clouds", before nationwide audiences on CBS' The Late Late Show with Craig Ferguson.
 The album also includes cameos by Twisted Sister's Jay Jay French and Smashing Pumpkins' James Iha.

 In 2007 SOU released the "Rejoice" album, their 3rd full-length release, as a fans-only CD, to those who attended the Rejoice US Tour.
 It was produced by Tomato and mixed by Josh Wilbur.
 And features the lineup that included Tomato on vocals/drums, B-ILL and Robbie “Seahag” Mangano on lead guitars, and Michael Davidson on bass.
 Rejoice also features vocal legend Ellen Foley (Meatloaf, The Clash) on the song “The Rooster Says Good Morning”.

 2014 saw the vinyl-only release of the 4th full length Urchin album, "Black Castle", on Tucson AZ's Baby Gas Mask Records.
 Black Castle was produced by Tomato and showcases a more experimental studio/home-recording hybrid sound.

 In 2015, Urchin released the full length "The WoozyFly Sessions" album, which were live-in-the-studio recordings of live show staples of the Rejoice-era line-up.

 2017 saw the re-release of both "The Diamond" album as "The Diamond Deluxe", and the "Jack And Diane E.P." as "Jack And Diane Deluxe", as extended albums with unreleased recordings from each era as bonus tracks.

 2019 saw the official release of the "Rejoice" album on Tomato's Steven Records, with the bonus “Rock n’ Roll is True E.P." as extended tracks; and also saw the official release of the "Black Castle" album on Tomato's Steven Records in 2019, with the bonus “The Crypt E.P." as extended tracks.